tinsae-ghilay/OS/README.md

 # this will record screen in .ogv format.
 # it can be converted to any other format using ffmpeg
-# the output will probably be called out.ogv, output
+# the output will probably be called out.ogv,and
-# (here - recording.mp4) video can be any name
+# output (here - recording.mp4) video can be any name
 ffmpeg -i out.ogv recording.mp4

 ```